 My published books and edited anthologies include Not Quite White: White Trash and the Boundaries of Whiteness (Duke); White Trash: Race and Class in America (Routledge); Bad Subjects: Political Education for Everyday Life (NYU Press); and The Making and Unmaking of Whiteness (Duke).

 In Fall 2012, I was a nonfiction fellow at The MacDowell Colony.
-I currently serve as the Book Review Editor at Contexts and as an elected member of the Chair's Council of the Section on Racial and Ethnic Minorities of the American Sociological Association.
-I'm also a member of the ASA's Task Force on Social Media where I chair the subcommittee on Strategic Influence.
+I currently serve as an elected member of the Chair's Council of the Section on Racial and Ethnic Minorities of the American Sociological Association and a 2015 nominee for chair-elect of the Section on Cultural Sociology.
+I'm also a member of the ASA's Task Force on Social Media where I chair the subcommittee on Promoting Research through Social Media.
 At Temple, I serve as president of the Rho Chapter of Phi Beta Kappa, the nation's oldest and most prestigious undergraduate honor society.
 In 2014, I was awarded the College of Liberal Arts Distinguished Teacher Award.

 Wray, M. 2015.
 "Race: Past, Present, and Future Tense."
 Review essay on Jess Row's Your Face in Mine, Claudia Rankine's Citizen: An American Lyric and Darryl Pinckney's Blackballed: The Black Vote and US Democracy.
 In Public Books (February 15).

 Wray, M. 2014.
 "It's Not So Sunny in Philadelphia."
 Contexts.
 13:1 (Winter).